knative/docs/docs/reference/eventing/eventing.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ServiceAccountName is the name of the ServiceAccount to use to run this
+<p>DeprecatedServiceAccountName is the name of the ServiceAccount to use to run this
-source.</p>
+source.
+This field is to be deprecated.
+Use <code>Template</code> instead.
+When <code>Template</code> is set, this field is ignored.</p>
 </td>
 </tr>
 <tr>